 |>> Events Calendar

 If you’re looking for gear or outdoor clothing for your Bend adventure, visit Repeat Performance Sports or Gear Peddler before investing in new equipment.
 Buying secondhand not only cuts down on waste and resources from manufacturing, but saves you money.
 Need outdoor gear for your pooch?
 Consider supporting Bend-based Ruff Wear, longtime supporters of the Conservation Alliance protecting outdoor spaces so dogs and humans can enjoy them for years to come.

 Bend also has an exceptional selection of small grocery stores offering local and organic options.
 Grab a few wraps to go at Devore’s Good Food Store and then head across the street to Newport Market, where free-range meats, imported cheese and even sushi made on-site will appeal to the most discerning foodie.
-If you’re here in the summer, don’t miss the Bend Farmers Market every Wednesday afternoon in Drake Park and every Friday afternoon at St. Charles Medical Center.
+If you’re here in the summer, don’t miss the Bend Farmers Market every Wednesday afternoon in Downtown Bend and every Friday afternoon at St. Charles Medical Center.

 Green Lodging and Restaurants in Bend OregonSustainable tourism is a great way to connect travelers with the community they’re exploring.
 Whether this means carpooling to a beautiful destination or opting to re-use linens in your hotel for the length of your stay, your traveling decisions can help keep Bend a beautiful place to visit for years to come.

 The environment is a priority for a number of Bend hotels and restaurants.
 The Oxford Hotel in downtown Bend has made national headlines for its status as an “Eco-Chic” boutique hotel.
 The Oxford takes the commitment seriously, with sustainable building materials and bedding along with environmentally friendly practices like cleaning without chemicals and operating on 100% renewable energy.